Paul Mitchell (baseball): Professional career

-Mitchell posted a 9-7 record for Oakland in 1976 but struggled early in 1977 and was dealt mid-season to the Seattle Mariners, who had joined the American League as an expansion team for the 1977 season.
-In 1978, Mitchell led Seattle pitchers in wins, posting an 8-14 record for a Mariners team that lost 104 games.
-In 1979, Seattle traded Mitchell to the Milwaukee Brewers in exchange for Randy Stein.
+Mitchell posted a 9–7 record for Oakland in 1976 but struggled early in 1977 and was dealt mid-season to the Seattle Mariners, who had joined the American League as an expansion team for the 1977 season.
+In 1978, Mitchell led Seattle pitchers in wins, posting an 8–14 record for a Mariners team that lost 104 games.
+In 1979, Seattle traded Mitchell to the Milwaukee Brewers for Randy Stein.
 Mitchell made his final appearance with Milwaukee on September 21, 1980, against Seattle and was released prior to the 1981 season.

-In all, Mitchell pitched in six major league seasons, recording a career win–loss record of 32–39 in 162 appearances.
-He is tied with four others for the all-time major league career record for fielding percentage among pitchers who have at least 500 innings pitched.
-In 621.1 innings of work, Mitchell handled 114 chances, recording 32 putouts and 82 assists without a single error, for a perfect career fielding percentage of 1.000.
+Mitchell pitched in six major league seasons, recording a career win–loss record of 32–39 in 162 appearances.
+He is tied with five others for the all-time major league career record for fielding percentage among pitchers who have at least 500 innings pitched.
+In 621 1/3 innings of work, Mitchell handled 114 chances, recording 32 putouts and 82 assists without a single error, for a perfect career fielding percentage of 1.000.

-In 2002, Mitchell was inducted into the Cape Cod Baseball League Hall of Fame, and in 2011 he served as honorary captain of the West Division team at the CCBL All-Star Game at Fenway Park.
+In 2002, Mitchell was inducted into the Cape Cod Baseball League Hall of Fame.
+In 2011, he served as honorary captain of the West Division team at the CCBL All-Star Game at Fenway Park.